blish-hud/new.blishhud.com/docs/user/troubleshooting/performance-troubleshooting.md

 ---
 description: Troubleshoot FPS drops or lag when running Blish HUD.
-Learn how to optimize your Frame Limiter settings, enable VSync, and ensure Windows is using your dedicated GPU.
+Learn how to optimize your Frame Limiter settings, and ensure Windows is using your dedicated GPU.
 id: performance-troubleshooting
 title: Performance Troubleshooting
 ---